iML: Executable, Problem-Grounded, and Broadly Exploratory Code-Driven AutoML: Experimental Results

 \subsubsection{Task Description Granularity}

 To evaluate the robustness of \tool against ambiguous user intent, we conducted an experiment comparing its performance when provided with comprehensive competition descriptions versus minimalist, stripped descriptions.
-To ensure the objectiveness and realistic nature of this evaluation, we standardized the extraction of stripped descriptions by systematically removing all domain-specific context, feature explanations, and instructional guidance, replacing them with a singular, task-agnostic prompt: \textit{``Analyze the provided data files and execute the appropriate predictive task for the target variable''.} This methodology simulates a ``zero-knowledge'' scenario that forces the framework to move beyond textual reasoning and rely entirely on autonomous empirical profiling of the raw data files to recover the underlying problem structure and target semantics.
+To ensure the objectiveness and realistic nature of this evaluation, we standardized the extraction of stripped descriptions by systematically removing all domain-specific context, feature explanations, and instructional guidance, replacing them with a singular, task-agnostic prompt: \textit{``Analyze the provided data files and execute the appropriate predictive task for the target variable''.} This methodology simulates a ``zero-knowledge'' scenario that forces the framework to move beyond textual reasoning and rely primarily on autonomous empirical profiling of the raw data files to recover the underlying problem structure and target semantics.

-As shown in Figure~\ref{fig:task_desc}, \tool demonstrates remarkable semantic autonomy.
-While with full description, \tool achieves an APS of 0.77 and a valid submission rate of 85\%, with stripped description, our approach still maintains a highly competitive APS of 0.63 and a 70\% valid submission rate.
+As shown in Figure~\ref{fig:task_desc}, \tool demonstrates remarkable robustness to reduced task descriptions.
+While with full description, \tool achieves an APS of 0.82 and a valid submission rate of 90\%, with stripped description, our approach still maintains a highly competitive APS of 0.63 and a 70\% valid submission rate.
 The relatively mild degradation in performance suggests that \tool does not rely exclusively on textual heuristics.
 Instead, \textit{Guideline Agent} effectively utilizes empirical meta-features ($F_{meta}$), such as data types, class distributions, and correlation matrices, to infer the underlying problem semantics (e.g., classification vs. regression) and select appropriate optimization metrics.

 Furthermore, even with stripped task description, \tool still achieved \textit{Above Median} performance in 50\% of the tasks and secured medals in 35\% of cases.
 This stability is primarily attributed to \textit{Code-Guided Strategic Planning} initialization phase, where \tool executes profiling scripts to anchor its strategic planning in the physical reality of the dataset rather than probabilistic textual inference.
 These results indicate that \tool is not merely a prompt-dependent wrapper but a robust engineering system capable of navigating under-specified tasks by extracting strategic insights directly from the data artifacts